dse/fe/README.md

 -   They are pretty heavy front-ends to `grep` and `find`.

--   It optionally runs `feformat` for more nicely formatted output than `grep`'s default.

 -   It handles file and directory exclusions better.

 -   It has built-in common pattern searches such as `--non-ascii` and